 Reliability and validity refers to how accurate the instrument is.
 Sensitivity is the proportion of actual positives that are correctly identified (100% sensitivity = correct identification of all actual positives) and specificity is the proportion of negatives that are correctly identified (100% specificity = not identifying anyone as positive if they are truly not).
+A receiver operating characteristic (ROC) curve represents sensitivity/specificity pairs corresponding to different cut-off values.
+A guide for interpreting the area under the curve (AUC) statistic is; 0.90 to 1.00 = excellent, 0.80 to 0.90 = good, 0.70 to 0.80 = fair, 0.60 to 0.70 = poor, and 0.50 to 0.60 = fail.

-Weighted mean difference scores refer to mean differences between treatment and comparison groups after treatment (or occasionally pre to post treatment) and in a randomised trial there is an assumption that both groups are comparable on this measure prior to treatment.
-Standardsed mean differences are divided by the pooled standard deviation (or the standard deviation of one group when groups are homogenous) that allows results from different scales to be combined and compared.
+Weighted mean difference scores refer to mean differences between treatment and comparison groups after treatment (or occasionally pre to post treatment) and in a randomized trial there is an assumption that both groups are comparable on this measure prior to treatment.
+Standardized mean differences are divided by the pooled standard deviation (or the standard deviation of one group when groups are homogenous) that allows results from different scales to be combined and compared.
 Each study's mean difference is then given a weighting depending on the size of the sample and the variability in the data.
 0.2 represents a small effect, 0.5 a moderate effect, and 0.8 and over represents a large effect4.

 Odds ratio (OR) or relative risk (RR) refers to the probability of a reduction (< 1) or an increase (> 1) in a particular outcome in a treatment group, or a group exposed to a risk factor, relative to the comparison group.
 For example, a RR of 0.75 translates to a reduction in risk of an outcome of 25% relative to those not receiving the treatment or not exposed to the risk factor.
 Conversely, a RR of 1.25 translates to an increased risk of 25% relative to those not receiving treatment or not having been exposed to a risk factor.
 A RR or OR of 1.00 means there is no difference between groups.
-A medium effect is considered if RR > 2 or < 0.5 and a large effect if RR > 5 or < 0.2^5 .
+A medium effect is considered if RR > 2 or < 0.5 and a large effect if RR > 5 or < 0.25.
 InOR stands for logarithmic OR where a InOR of 0 shows no difference between groups.
 Hazard ratios measure the effect of an explanatory variable on the hazard or risk of an event.

 Correlation coefficients (eg, r) indicate the strength of association or relationship between variables.
 They can provide an indirect indication of prediction, but do not confirm causality due to possible and often unforseen confounding variables.
-An r of 0.10 represents a weak association, 0.25 a medium association and 0.40 and over represents а strong association.
-Unstandardised (b) regression coefficients indicate the average change in the dependent variable associated with a 1 unit change in variable, the independent statistically for independent controlling the other variables.
-Standardised regression coefficients represent the change being in of standard deviations to units allow comparison across different scales.
+An r of 0.10 represents a weak association, 0.25 a medium association and 0.40 and over strong represents association. а Unstandardized (b) regression coefficients indicate the average change in the dependent variable associated with a 1 unit change in independent variable, statistically controlling for the other independent variables.
+Standardized regression coefficients represent the change being in of standard deviations to allow comparison across different scales.